serpascode/The-Algorithm-Factory/README.md

 with the help of Spring and Thymeleaf.
 It visualizes a set of Sorting Algorithms.

+Using a set of Thymeleaf 'fragments' as the front for each of the Sorting Sequences.

 This web app that incorporates Thymeleaf https://www.thymeleaf.org/